SameekshaMenda/devops/day5.md

              - If the container is down, we are going to get application downtime, so we have to go with containers
              - containers will not support the self-healing process.
 ```
-To overcome the problems we are moving towards a war orchestration tool
+To overcome the problems, we are moving towards a war orchestration tool
 <br>
-what us Kubernetes??
+What is Kubernetes??
 + Kubernetes is a container management tool; it is going to manage all the containers
 + Kubernetes performs the automatic deployment of the application